Nearby Nature Communicable Disease Management Plan Summary

 - Drop-off/pick-up will happen at program-specific sites where parents/guardians will sign children in and out.

-- Children will have temperature checks and COVID-19 symptom assessments (before parents sign them in).
+- Children will have COVID-19 verbal health assessments at program drop-off.
 Children with symptoms will not be admitted to programs.

 2 — Record Keeping and Contact Tracing